VPanjeta/vpanjeta.github.io/README.md

-Personal digital resume website prepared using bootstrap and pingendo. <br/>
+<strong>Personal digital resume website prepared using bootstrap and pingendo. <br/></strong>
+I will be updtaing the website soon.<br/>

 ## Copyright and License for bootstrap template<br/>